 We are a regionally accredited provider of postsecondary education services focused on offering graduate and undergraduate degree programs in our core disciplines of education, healthcare, business, and liberal arts.
-We offer programs online as well as ground programs at our approximately 115-acre traditional campus in Phoenix, Arizona and onsite at the facilities of employers.
-At December 31, 2011, we had approximately 43,900 students.
-At December 31, 2011, 88.6% of our students were enrolled in our online programs and, of our online and professional studies students, 42.8% were pursuing master's or doctoral degrees.
-At December 31, 2011, our ground enrollment was approximately 5,000, representing an increase of 33.4% over our ground enrollment at December 31, 2010.
+We offer programs online, on ground at our approximately 115 acre traditional campus in Phoenix, Arizona, and onsite at facilities we lease and at facilities owned by third party employers.
+We are committed to providing an academically rigorous educational experience with a focus on professionally relevant programs that meet the objectives of our students.
+We have focused extensively on increasing the brand recognition of the University which we believe has enabled us to increase enrollment to approximately 52,300 students at December 31, 2012.
+At December 31, 2012, 85.5% of our students were enrolled in our online programs and, of our online and professional studies students, 41.9% were pursuing masters or doctoral degrees.
+At December 31, 2012, our ground enrollment was approximately 7,600.

-In fiscal 2011, we focused on recruiting students both for our online programs and for our expanding traditional ground campus.
+In fiscal 2012, we continued to increase the number of students in attendance at our expanding traditional ground campus.
 We believe our strong campus presence in Arizona is a key branding tool that is attractive to many students.
-We are able to provide traditional ground students an opportunity to earn an education at a private, Christian-oriented university at rates equivalent to those of a state-funded university.
-We plan to increase enrollment growth for our traditional campus over the next few years, and seek to have 12,000 ground traditional students in attendance at the beginning of our 2015-2016 academic year.
-In 2011, management focused on the campus infrastructure with the completion of a 140,000-square foot, 5,000-seat basketball and entertainment arena; a student activity center that contains a food court, a bowling alley, and other student services; and a new dormitory, as well as campus improvements to support our growing on-campus student population.
-We also began construction of two new dormitories and a new Arts and Sciences classroom building.
-In October 2011, we commenced our roll out of a new learning management system, which is branded as a Grand Canyon University Learning system.
-This system is also being sold and marketed by another entity in the post-secondary and K-12 education space, which provides opportunities for exposure to teachers and potential students to the Grand Canyon University learning system brand as well as to other post-secondary institutions.
+We are able to provide traditional ground students an opportunity to earn an education at a private, Christian-oriented university at rates equivalent to those of a state funded university.
+We plan to increase enrollment growth for our traditional campus over the next few years, and seek to have 12,000 traditional ground students in attendance at the beginning of our 2015-2016 academic year.
+Our on-campus facilities currently consist of 5 classroom buildings, four lecture halls, a 300-seat theater, a 155,000-volume library, a media arts complex that provides communications students with audio and video equipment, a 55,000 square foot recreation center for both student-athletes and on-campus students, a 140,000 square foot/ 5,000 seat basketball and entertainment arena, a gymnasium, an activity center that contains a food court, a bowling alley and other student services, a student union, five dormitories, apartments, a pool, athletic facilities and a parking garage with 1,630 parking spaces.
+Additionally, we have several office buildings used for administration, including a recently renovated office complex adjacent to our campus.
+In 2013, in order to accommodate the continued growth of our traditional ground population, we expect to build two dormitories and to renovate our food service facilities and library.

-Since 2010 and continuing in 2011, our industry has faced a changing regulatory environment with new proposed and final rules being issued by the Department of Education and legislative hearings and initiatives in both the U.S. Senate and House of Representatives.
-For a complete description of these matters, please see "Business - Regulation" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K.
+Since 2010 and continuing through 2012, our industry has faced a changing regulatory environment with new proposed and final rules being issued by the Department of Education and legislative hearings and initiatives in both the U.S. Senate and House of Representatives.
+For a complete description of these matters, please see "Business - Regulation" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K. At the same time we believe that competition for students continues to increase.
+An increasing number of traditional colleges and universities and community colleges are offering distance learning and other online education programs, including programs that are geared towards the needs of working adult students.
+This trend has been accelerated by private companies that provide and/or manage online learning platforms for traditional colleges and universities.
+As the proportion of traditional colleges and universities providing alternative learning modalities increases, we will face increasing competition for students from such institutions, including those with well-established reputations for excellence.

-Our senior management guided our Company through these changes while still producing very positive financial results:
+Our senior management guided our Company through these changes while still producing very positive financial results.
+For the year ended December 31, 2012: